pallavbh/CPlusPlus/README.md

 A comprehensive collection of C++ programs and learning materials from the second semester coursework.
 This repository documents the progression through fundamental and intermediate C++ concepts.

-## � Repository Structure
+## 📁 Repository Structure
-- `Class and Objective/` — object-oriented programming examples and class-based concepts- `Constructor and Destructor/` — constructor and destructor examples- `Function/` — function-specific examples, including overloading and inline functions
+- `Class and Objective/` — object-oriented programming examples and class-based concepts
+- `Constructor and Destructor/` — constructor and destructor examples
+- `Function/` — function-specific examples, including overloading and inline functions
 - `Lab Work/` — lab exercise scenarios for practical learning
 - `Others/` — miscellaneous small programs and utility examples

-## �📂 Programs Included
+## 📂 Programs Included

 ### Class and Objective - OOP Concepts